wp-plugins/formidable/readme.txt

 Tested up to: 4.0
 Stable tag: 1.07.11

-This WordPress form builder enables you to quickly and easily build forms with a simple drag-and-drop interface and in-place editing.
+Beautiful forms in 60 seconds.
+The WordPress form builder that enables you to create forms with a simple drag-and-drop interface and in-place editing.

 == Description ==
-Quickly and easily build WordPress forms with a simple drag-and-drop interface and in-place editing.
+Build WordPress forms the fast and simple way with a simple drag-and-drop interface (and a visual form styler in version 2.0).
+Create custom Formidable forms or generate them from a template.
-There are dozens of form-building plugins out there to create forms, but most are confusing and overly complicated.
-With Formidable, it is easy to create forms within a simple drag-and-drop interface.
-You can construct custom forms or generate them from a template.
-Shortcodes can be used as well as spam catching services.

 [View Documentation](http://formidablepro.com/knowledgebase/ "View Documentation")